pakeke-constructor/umg-mod-monorepo/overview.md

     color = {1.0, 1.0, 0} -- (think like Java static member)
 }
 ```
-The components will determine the behaviour/properties of the entity.
+The components will determine the behaviour/properties of the entity.<br>
-For example, under the `base` mod, entities with `x`,`y` and `image` will get drawn to the screen.
+For example, under the `base` mod, entities with `x`,`y` and `image` will get drawn to the screen. <br>
+(To learn more about how this is accomplished, take a look at the `group` function)

-To create an instance, use the `entities` table:
+To create an entity instance, use the `entities` table:
 (Assume the filename was `entities/my_entity.lua`)
 ```lua
 local ent = entities.my_entity()